 Many of the mineral rights and interests of the Company are subject to government approvals, licenses and permits.
-Such approvals, licenses and permits are, as a practical matter, subject to the discretion of applicable governments or governmental officials.
-No assurance can be given that the Company will be successful in maintaining any or all of the various approvals, licenses and permits in full force and effect without modification or revocation.
+Such approvals, licenses and permits are subject to various federal, state and local statutory requirements.
+No assurance can be given that the Company will be successful in obtaining or maintaining any or all of the various approvals, licenses and permits in full force and effect without modification or revocation.
 To the extent such approvals are required and not obtained, the Company may be curtailed or prohibited from continuing or proceeding with planned exploration or development of mineral properties.